 About CSU STEM VISTA

-AmeriCorps*VISTA (Volunteers in Service to America) is a national service program of the Corporation for National and Community Service (CNCS), an independent federal agency created to connect Americans of all ages and backgrounds with opportunities to give back to their communities and their nation.
-Founded as Volunteers in Service to America in 1965 and incorporated into the AmeriCorps network of programs in 1993, VISTA has been on the front lines in the fight against poverty in America for 50 years.
-VISTA members focus on capacity building in impoverished communities.
-The “capacity building” focus of VISTA means that VISTA members work for the lasting growth and development of organizations or projects within their communities, rather than performing “direct service” activities like house-building or tutoring youth.
+AmeriCorps*VISTA is a national service program of the Corporation for National and Community Service (CNCS) and is often referred to as the domestic Peace Corps.
+Founded as Volunteers in Service to America in 1965, VISTA has been on the front lines in the fight against poverty in America for 50 years.
+VISTA members focus on mobilizing resources in low-income communities to create lasting growth and enhance the development of organizations or projects within their communities.
+VISTA members are a short-term resource that can create lasting change.

-To learn more about why we are focusing on STEM and high impact educational practices, review our frequently asked questions.
+To learn more about why we are focusing on STEM and equity, review our frequently asked questions.